JohnSundell/IndieSupportWeeks/README.md

 ### Is it guaranteed that the developers of the above apps are struggling financially?

 No, not at all.
-The above list was simply compiled from Twitter messages from developers themselves, and hasn’t been filtered.
-The [original tweet](https://twitter.com/johnsundell/status/1240642670688698368) prompting developers to submit their apps explicitly mentioned *“indie devs [that] are suffering from lower sales/income because of the current situation”*, but at the end of the day, we have to take these developers at their word.
+The above list was simply compiled from Twitter messages from developers themselves, as well as from Pull Requests submitted by the community, and hasn’t been filtered.
+The [original tweet](https://twitter.com/johnsundell/status/1240642670688698368) prompting developers to submit their apps explicitly mentioned *“indie devs [that] are suffering from lower sales/income because of the current situation”*, but at the end of the day, we have to take people at their word.

 ### I’m an indie developer who could use some support, how do I add my app?